 Every year, these picturesque symbols of the past are recognized during the Covered Bridges Days, on New Brunswick Day weekend.

 We have covered bridges in all parts of the province.
 They’re often located off the beaten path in picturesque settings and the journey to find them is part of the fun.
-Here are a few special covered bridges to visit while roadtripping this summer and fall.
+Here are a few special covered bridges to visit while roadtripping in New Brunswick this summer and fall.

 Kennebecasis River No. 9 (Plumweseep)